Phoenixravier/aliceravier.github.io/index.md

 - From init, it might also call the sleep() method which would return "false", in which case it shouldn't change anything to the state.
 It can call sleep():false an infinite number of times.

 Once you have written this protocol, run it and then write a program which uses your animal class and does not error.
-And then one which does error.
+Then write a program which does error.
 You may use the class below or write your own one:
 ```markdown
 class Cat{